David Vetter: Legacy

-A Conroe ISD elementary school which opened in 1990 in The Woodlands, Montgomery County, Texas, was named David Elementary after Vetter.
+In 1986, the Shenandoah city council renamed Tamina School Road to David Memorial Drive in honor of Vetter.
+A Conroe ISD elementary school, which opened in 1990 in The Woodlands, Montgomery County, Texas, was named David Elementary after Vetter.

-The case has resulted in several parodies in film and television.
+The case has resulted in several treatments in film and television.
 The Boy in the Plastic Bubble is a 1976 TV movie drama inspired by Vetter, starring John Travolta.
 The 1986 Paul Simon song "The Boy in the Bubble" was inspired by Vetter's story.
-In 1992, American sitcom Seinfeld parodied the case in their episode The Bubble Boy.
+In 1992, American sitcom Seinfeld parodied the case in their episode "The Bubble Boy".
 The 2001 film Bubble Boy, starring Jake Gyllenhaal, was inspired by Vetter and the previously mentioned 1976 film; it received criticism for its comedic approach to the disease.

 Aftermath

 Vetter's parents later divorced.
-His father became the mayor of Shenandoah, Texas.
+His father was elected mayor of Shenandoah, Texas, in 1996.
 His mother married Kent Demaret, a magazine reporter who had written about her son.

 Vetter's psychologist, Mary Murphy, wrote a book about Vetter's case that was to be published in 1995; however, its initial publication was blocked by his parents and Baylor College of Medicine.
 The book was published in 2019 under the title Bursting the Bubble: The Tortured Life and Untimely Death of David Vetter.